Semiparametric inference for impulse response functions using double/debiased machine learning: Introduction

-While estimators for IRFs have become more flexible in recent years, they still require the definition of a functional form relating treatment and outcome variable.
+While estimators for IRFs have become more flexible in recent years, they still require the definition of a functional form relating treatment and outcome variables.
 Here, we introduce an estimator for the IRF that can rely on fully nonparametric relations between treatment and outcome variables, opening up the possibility to use flexible machine learning approaches to estimate IRFs.
 We consider a setting where a single time series is subjected to a discrete treatment at multiple points in time and one is interested in the average (causal) effect that these treatments have at different prediction horizons.
-Inspired by the approach of \cite{Chernozhukov2018} for the \emph{i.i.d.} setting, the proposed estimator leverages the efficient influence function for the IRF in combination with cross-fitting.
-Instead of simply taking the difference between two estimated conditional expectations, as one would do using local projections, the efficient influence function introduces a weighted correction for the approximation errors.
-These weights are determined by the conditional treatment probability, or propensity score (see Equation \eqref{eq:dr_score}), such that a larger weight is assigned to the actual outcome when the treatment was less likely to occur.
-This construction makes the IRF estimation insensitive -- or, formally, (Neyman-)orthogonal -- to the biased estimation of the conditional expectation and treatment probability functions by machine learners.
-Moreover, the proposed estimator avoids over-fitting by using a cross-fitting procedure, where the time series of interest is split into two sub-sequences where the machine learning models are estimated on one sub-sequence and predictions are computed on the second sub-sequence.
-Then the role of the sub-sequences is reversed.
-These two ingredients, orthogonality and sample splitting, eliminate regularization and over-fitting bias to which machine learning algorithms are prone to, an approach coined \emph{double/debiased machine learning} \citep{Chernozhukov2017AER}.\footnote{Sample splitting reduces the conditions for convergence of the double machine learning estimator to appropriately fast convergence rates of the nuisance estimators and thus allows to use many modern machine learning estimators, even deep neural networks \citep{Farrel2021}.
-For the \emph{i.i.d.} case, even without sample splitting one can still obtain a consistent and asymptotically normal estimator under appropriate conditions on the complexity of realizations of machine learning estimators for the nuisance functions \citep{Belloni2017}.} Our theoretical results show that the proposed IRF estimator is consistent and asymptotically normally distributed at the parametric rate, building the basis for semiparametric inference for dynamic effects in time series settings.
+Inspired by the approach of \cite{Chernozhukov2018} for the \emph{i.i.d.} setting, the proposed estimator leverages the efficient influence function for the IRF in combination with cross-fitting, which makes the IRF estimation insensitive -- or, formally, (Neyman-)orthogonal -- to the biased estimation of the conditional expectation and treatment probability functions by machine learners.
+Moreover, the proposed estimator avoids over-fitting by using a cross-fitting procedure.
+These two ingredients, orthogonality and cross-fitting, eliminate regularization and over-fitting bias to which machine learning algorithms are prone to, an approach coined \emph{double/debiased machine learning} \citep{Chernozhukov2017AER}.
+Our theoretical results show that the proposed IRF estimator is consistent and asymptotically normally distributed at the parametric rate, building the basis for semiparametric inference for dynamic effects in time series settings.
+The problem studied in this paper relates to classical semiparametric estimation techniques for dependent data, e.g. using kernel \citep{Robinson1983Kernel,LiRacine2006}, series \citep{CHEN2015447,LeeRobinson2016} or general sieve estimators \citep{Chen1998,Chen2015}.
+Apart from such classical approaches, our contribution relates to a nascent but growing body of literature on the application of machine learning for semi- and nonparametric causal inference in time series problems. \cite{Lewis2021} e.g. provide a method of estimating and conducting inference for dynamic treatment effects, based on a sequential regression peeling process, focusing on a fixed-length time series panel setup. \cite{Bica2020} propose an estimator for time-varying treatment effects in the presence of hidden confounders, building on a recurrent neural network.
+Their setting also considers a fixed-length time series observed for multiple individuals.
+Using panel data, \cite{Paranhos2025} employs a generalized random forest to obtain locally linear impulse response functions. \cite{Hauzenberger2025} estimate impulse response functions using Bayesian neutral networks. \cite{Grecov2021} consider a multivariate time series setting where some units become and remain treated at a specific point in time.
+The counterfactual outcomes are obtained from a global forecasting model based on a recurrent neural network.
+Others have employed flexible machine learning approaches for causal discovery in time series; see, among others, \cite{Yin2022,Bussmann2021,Nauta2019}.